Baryons and baryoniums in the perspective of QCD sum rules: Baryoniums

 Later, an improved calculation incorporating higher-order nonperturbative terms $\langle\bar{q} q\rangle^2\langle G^2\rangle$ was performed by Wan et al~\cite{Wan:2019ake}.
 The authors constructed appropriate interpolating currents for $\Lambda_c$-$\bar{\Lambda}_c$ and $\Lambda_b$-$\bar{\Lambda}_b$ baryonium states:

 where $\eta_{\mathcal{B}}$ denotes the lowest-lying heavy baryon interpolating currents, identical to that defined in Eq.~\eqref{current-Lambda_Q}.
 The spin-parity quantum numbers of the resulting baryonium states are determined by the specific Lorentz structures inserted into the current.
 By evaluating the two-point correlation functions, the authors identified the possible existence of two $\Lambda_b$-$\bar{\Lambda}_b$ baryonium states with quantum numbers $J^{PC} = 0^{++}$ and $1^{--}$, along with two hidden-charm counterparts.
-They further pointed that the $ Y(4660) $ state observed in $\psi(2 S)\pi^{+} \pi^{-} $ invariant mass spectrum~\cite{Belle:2007umv} is close in magnitude to $\Lambda_c$-$\bar{\Lambda}_c$ systems with $J^{PC}=1^{--}$.
+They further pointed out that the $ Y(4660) $ state observed in $\psi(2 S)\pi^{+} \pi^{-} $ invariant mass spectrum~\cite{Belle:2007umv} is close in magnitude to $\Lambda_c$-$\bar{\Lambda}_c$ systems with $J^{PC}=1^{--}$.
 They also suggested searching for signals of the $\Lambda_b$-$\bar{\Lambda}_b$ baryonium in the $\Upsilon\, \pi^{+} \pi^{-}$ final state.

-Similar analysis were also performed by Wang et al.~\cite{Wang:2021qmn,Wang:2021pua}, with the $\Sigma_c$-$\bar{\Sigma}_c$ baryonium states involved.
+Similar analyses were also performed by Wang et al.~\cite{Wang:2021qmn,Wang:2021pua}, with the $\Sigma_c$-$\bar{\Sigma}_c$ baryonium states involved.
 The detailed results are summarized in Table~\ref{table:QCDSR-heavy-baryonium}.
 In addition, the exotic hidden-charm and -bottom baryonium states with quantum numbers $0^{--}$ and $0^{+-}$ were explored in Ref.~\cite{Wan:2023epq}.
-The mass of the $0^{--}$ and $0^{+-}$ hidden-charm baryoniums were predicted to lie in the range of 5.2$\sim$5.5 GeV and 4.8$\sim$5.7 GeV, respectively.
+The masses of the $0^{--}$ and $0^{+-}$ hidden-charm baryonium states were predicted to lie in the range of 5.2$\sim$5.5 GeV and 4.8$\sim$5.7 GeV, respectively.
 The corresponding hidden-bottom partners were found to span 11.68$\sim$12.28 GeV and 11.38$\sim$12.23 GeV, respectively.

+The non-conjugate $\Lambda_c$-$\bar{\Sigma}_c$ hexaquark configuration has also been investigated.
+Zhang and Qiao~\cite{Zhang:2025jqx} performed a QCD sum rule analysis of the $\Lambda_c\bar{\Sigma}_c$ and $\Lambda_b\bar{\Sigma}_b$ systems, finding ground-state masses around $5.7$--$5.8$ GeV and $11.9$ GeV, respectively, which do not support a bound-state interpretation, consistent with the BESIII findings~\cite{BESIII:2025zgc}.
+The $\bar{\Lambda}_c\Sigma_c$ system was also investigated via QCD sum rules by Wang, Wang, and Yu~\cite{Wang:2026lta}, who identified possible molecular bound states with $J^P=0^-$ and $1^-$ and resonance states for other configurations.

 Furthermore, heavy baryonium states may also be formed from doubly heavy baryon-antibaryon pairs.
 In Refs.~\cite{Wang:2021wjd,Wan:2022uie}, motivated by the $X(7200)$ enhancement observed in the $J/\psi$-pair spectrum and its proximity to the $\bar{\Xi}_{cc} \Xi_{cc}$ threshold, the authors proposed a $\Xi_{cc}$-$\bar{\Xi}_{cc}$ baryonium interpretation for this state.
 They constructed suitable interpolating currents and performed a QCD sum rule analysis, which showed that the predicted mass of a $\Xi_{cc}$-$\bar{\Xi}_{cc}$ baryonium with $J^{PC}=0^{-+}$ is consistent with the observed $X(7200)$ mass.
 Possible decay channels were also discussed, including transitions into $J/\psi$-pair and $D^{(*)}\bar{D}^{(*)}$ final states.